IvyZX/flax/docs/guides/use_checkpointing.md

 state_restored
 ```

+### With the legacy API

-Alternatively, restore from Orbax `CheckpointManager` and from legacy Flax code:
+Alternatively, you can restore from Orbax `CheckpointManager` and from the legacy Flax code as follows:

 ```python
 checkpoint_manager.restore(4, items=target)